DLinC3/Underactuated-Robotics/README.md

 ### Quick Start

-This repo keeps local copies of the MIT Underactuated Robotics notebooks under [`underactuated/book/`](underactuated/book/).
-The course workflow is Deepnote, use this repo if you want to run and edit the notebooks locally.
+This repo keeps local copies of the MIT Underactuated Robotics Deepnote notebooks under [`underactuated/book/`](underactuated/book/).
 Recommended setup: `venv + pip`.
-The venv is created outside the repo as `~/.venvs/underactuated` so it does not collide with the tracked `underactuated/` source directory.
+The venv is created outside the repo as `~/.venvs/underactuated`.

 Drake currently supports CPython 3.12-3.14 on Linux and 3.13-3.14 on macOS arm64; if your system Python is outside that range, use the Miniforge option below.